 Couples choose to celebrate their love in many ways.
 You may want a traditional marriage ceremony, something more casual that still legally binds you together, a commitment ceremony that celebrates your love, or a vow renewal ceremony as a declaration of your ongoing commitment to each other.

 A commitment ceremony is a public exchange of vows and declaration of your commitment to each other.
-It's a celebration of that commitment with your nearest and dearest.
-It's a ‘rite of passage’ that marks the beginning of the next stage of your life.
-A commitment ceremony is not a legally binding contract and it does not have standing under Australian law.
+It's a celebration of that commitment with your nearest and dearest and a ‘rite of passage’ marking the beginning of the next stage of your life.
+A commitment ceremony isn't a legally binding contract and doesn't have standing under Australian law.

 Under Australian law, a married person cannot remarry unless they are divorced or widowed, even if they wish to ‘remarry’ their current partner.
 Therefore a vow renewal ceremony is a ‘re-commitment’ ceremony, a public celebration of the commitment you’ve already legally made to each other and a declaration of your ongoing commitment.